smcclab/smc-course/_deliverables/03-lens-performance.md

 - demonstrated potential for collaboration with other ensemble members

-- the staging and performance of your LENS artefact as part of a streaming gig on YouTube (including from an audience perspective)
+- the staging and performance of your LENS artefact as part of your live performance at the end-of-semester gig

 - overall design/composition quality